KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/class_exercises/part_5_preview_your_app.md

   ```

-3. Now, you're ready to type `npm run serve` in the terminal.
+3. After saving the file, you're ready to type `npm run serve` in the terminal.
 In the output, you'll see something like this:

   ![](../assets/images/c9-npm-run-serve-output.png)